 The vertical sleeve gastrectomy procedure removes an estimated 85 percent of your stomach.
 Your new, sleeve-like stomach can hold about 2 to 5 oz. of food.
 Following surgery, your physician will ask you to follow a special diet that allows the stomach to heal.

-A few weeks later, you will follow a diet that focuses on eating small amounts of healthy foods.
+A few weeks later, you’ll follow a diet that focuses on eating small amounts of healthy foods.
 Your physician may recommend taking vitamin supplements to ensure you get the nutrients you need.

-You will likely lose weight over the course of two to three years.
-The procedure is not associated with losing as much weight as gastric bypass because the vertical sleeve is a larger stomach pouch.
+You’ll likely lose weight over the course of two to three years.
+The procedure isn’t associated with losing as much weight as gastric bypass because the vertical sleeve is a larger stomach pouch.
 By following the recommended diet, you also may reverse chronic, weight-related conditions such as asthma, type 2 diabetes, arthritis, high blood pressure, and high cholesterol.

 The vertical sleeve gastrectomy is not without side effects.
 A thorough discussion with your surgeon about what to expect post-surgery is vital to your surgery’s success.